Student Confidentiality and FERPA

 Disclosing Information During a Health and Safety Emergency

 Disclosures are permitted, without the student’s consent, if necessary to protect the health or safety of the student or other individuals.
 Disclosures must be made “in connection with an emergency,” which means it must be related to an actual or imminent emergency such as when a student is injured or is a threat to others.
 There must be an “articulable and significant threat” defined by law enforcement, medical professionals, or the university’s Behavioral Assessment Team.
 This exception is limited to the time period of the emergency and does not allow for a blanket release of personally identifiable information.
 Typically law enforcement, public health officials, trained medical personnel and parents are the types of appropriate persons to whom information may be disclosed.
-For more information about this exception, please see the available documentation on the General Council’s website.

 Using Email as a Form of Communication